Calamari/shunting-yard.js/readme.md

 Used with an array of tokens, you have some more flexibility, because the operator tokens can be longer then single characters.

+In both cases, you have to define which operators will be in your input string, because the algorithm has to know the precedence and associativity of the operators.
+Predefined are those common operators: `+`, `-`, `*`, `/` and `^`.

+Beware that your tokens don't contain whitespaces at the beginning or the end, so `"+"` is not the same as `" +"`.

 ## Example